cochrane/AsciidocEdit/README.md

 ============

 This app will be distributed on the appstore for free when it is suitable for "publication".
-Source code will remain here and the app can always be compiled from the source.
+Up-to-date source code will remain here and the app can always be compiled from it.

 License